sedadna/sedadna.github.io/category/5-ourboard.md

 </div>

 <div class="section Kevin">
 <p>  <a href="https://www.researchgate.net/profile/Kevin_Nota2" target="_blank"><b>Kevin Nota</b></a> is a PhD student at Uppsala university specialising in molecular paleoecology, with the main focus and interest in reconstructing past flora.
-Within the society, Kevin is responsible for distributing the monthly newsletters. </p>
+Within the society, Kevin is responsible for distributing the monthly newsletters and co-organized the first society symposium. </p>
 </div>

 <div class="section Cecilia">